Nice to meet you.

 When to build a native mobile app

-If your app will need access to the device’s camera or GPS, you should highly consider making a native mobile app.
+If your app will need access to the device’s camera or GPS, you should consider making a native mobile app.
 While a hybrid mobile app does allow you to utilize some of these features, it probably won’t be the best experience for your user.
-Pokémon Go is a native app, utilizing both the camera and GPS functions of the smart device, combined with augmented reality software.
+Pokémon Go is a native app that utilizes both the camera and GPS functions of the smart device combined with augmented reality software.

 pokemon go native app screenshot